dcjohnson24/market_basket_app/README.md

 The user will upload data in `.csv`, `.xls`, or `.xlsx` format.
 The data is expected to contain the columns `InvoiceNo`, `Description`, and `Quantity`.
 After uploading the data, the user will select the preferred metric for these plots such as 'confidence', 'lift', or 'leverage'.

+Run the app locally with `docker compose up -d`.
+The app should be accessible on port 5000.
+Docker and Docker compose installations instructions can be found [here](https://docs.docker.com/get-docker/) and [here](https://docs.docker.com/compose/install/).
+Note that you should install Compose version 2.

 ## Docker Fargate Deployment

 An ecs context must be created and used for deployments.
 Create an ecs context and switch to it with